 The submission of abstracts to the 20th German Congress on Health Services Research is now closed and abstracts are being reviewed.
 Thank you very much for submitting your abstracts!

-In mid-June, all submitters will be informed about the result of the review.
+At the end of June (from June 30, 2021) all submitters will be informed about the result of the review.

 Abstracts on the topic "COVID-19" can only be submitted and presented in English.
 For all other abstracts, submission and presentation is possible in German or English.

 The maximum length of an abstract is 2,800 characters (without spaces).
 Modifications of submitted abstracts are possible until 31 July 2020 and should be send to the congress agency KUKM (email@example.com).

 You can choose between the following presentation types:

 - Abstracts for oral presentations and science pitches:

 New!
 Within the framework of the 20th DKVF DIGITAL, we would like to give all abstract presenters the opportunity this year to present their abstract orally and thus actively participate in the program.
 Due to this, the presentation form "Poster" has been replaced by the presentation form "Science Pitch".
 The Science Pitch sessions (3 minutes speaking time plus 3 minutes discussion time) will therefore complement the presentation sessions (10 minutes speaking time plus 8 minutes discussion time).
 Posters in the traditional sense will no longer exist.

 - Science Slam: